My life got flipped, turned upside down

 I'll tell you how I became the prince of a town called Bel-Air!"

-Smith's character, a young, street-savvy hip hopper from Philadelphia, also named Will Smith, is forced to move to Bel-Air, California with his rich relatives after he pisses off some gangsters.
+Smith's character, a streetwise young man from Philadelphia, also named Will Smith, is forced to move to Bel-Air, California with his rich relatives after he pisses off some gangsters.
 Hilarity Ensues.

 The primary relationship is between Will and his uptight cousin Carlton (Alfonso Ribeiro), who is about the same age.
 Will also gets on his Uncle Phil's (James Avery) nerves more than anyone else, balanced only by Phil's wife, Vivian (Janet Hubert-Whitten for the first three seasons, Darrined by Daphne Maxwell Reid later).
 The younger daughter, Ashley (Tatyana M. Ali), looks up to Will and the older daughter, Hilary (Karyn Parsons), is usually too airheaded to really notice him.
 The show is unique in how it presents a major clash between a stock inner-city teenager and his affluent black family.
 Unlike The Cosby Show or Family Matters, Will frequently calls out his relatives' upper-class lifestyle, and even suggests that Carlton is white beneath the skin; this is phased out through Character Development when Will sees others discriminate against Carlton that way.